Tewodros II: Reign

-On Cameron's return, the Emperor became enraged when he found out that Cameron had not taken the letter to London personally, had not brought a response from the Queen, and most of all, had spent time traveling through enemy Egyptian and Turkish territories.
+On Cameron's return, the Emperor became enraged when he found out that Cameron had not taken the letter to London personally, had not brought a response from the Queen, and most of all, had spent time travelling through enemy Egyptian and Turkish territories.
 Cameron tried to appease the Emperor saying that a reply to the letter would arrive shortly.
 The Foreign Office in London did not pass the letter to Queen Victoria, but simply filed it under Pending.
 There the letter stayed for a year.
 Then the Foreign Office sent the letter to India, because Abyssinia came under the Raj's remit.
 It is alleged that when the letter arrived in India, officials filed it under Not Even Pending.

 Britain had several reasons for ignoring the letter.
 The British Empire's interests in Northeast Africa were quite different from those of Tewodros.
 The British did not want to conduct a Christian "crusade" against Islam but instead to cooperate politically, strategically and commercially with the Ottoman Empire, Egypt and the Sudan.
 This was not only to protect the route to India but also to ensure that the Ottoman Empire continued to act as a buffer against Russia's plans for expansion into Central Asia.
 More so, as a result of the American Civil War, deliveries of cotton from the American South to the British textile industry were cut off entirely, making the British increasingly dependent on Egyptian-Sudanese cotton.
-The British did not wish to see a conflagration in the region which would upset the status quo.
+The British did not wish to see a conflagration in the region, which would upset the status quo.